tajtucker/odin-recipes/README.md

 This is my first HTML project.
-It is designed to take users from one .html page to another, showing varying recipes and images.
+It is designed to take users from one recipe page to another, showing different recipes and images, all accessible from the home page.

-Over the course of this project, I will be adding detailed outlines for my recipes, I will be adding pictures with the correct format, and make the website accessible to anyone using a screen reader.
-I plan to have multiple links, which include relative, and absolute links.
-The same will apply for the images I use.
+This project uses relative links to display the images for each recipe, as well as ordered and unordered lists for the instructions and ingredients.
+It also includes emphasis elements, strong elements, and anchor elements to link to each recipe and back to the home page.

-I will be eventually styling this project with CSS.
+I will eventually be styling this project with CSS.

-Last quick note: I will be accessing, creating, and editing all files via macOS terminal.
-There will be no help from IDE's.
-(This is written via VScode).
+Last quick note: I accessed, created, and edited all files and directories via the macOS terminal using Git.
+There was no help from IDEs.
+(This project was written in VS Code.)